anupamasharan/o-demethylase_metagenome_search/README.md

 ##### 1.3.3 hmmer tools using linux command line/terminal

 If you already have a linux or OS system, you can install the hmmmer binaries in your path and directly access them through R. With a windows system it is much more difficult and needs cgywin installation.
 Also a bigger motivation to do this outside R was because the hmmsearch function within R cannot search using custom hmmprofiles very easily without interfacing with some other functions/packages, is not very intuitive.
 On terminal it can be done very easily.
-The following command was used (assuming hmmer is already installed following instructions on website).
+The following command was used (assuming <a href = "http://hmmer.org/"> hmmer is </a> already installed following instructions on website).

 Buidling hmm profile